-Muthara Model ECDE Centre, Witeithie Ward.
+Munyu Model ECDE Centre, Gatuanyaga Ward.

-Governor Wamatangi cuts the ribbon to mark the opening on Kiambu ECDE centres.

-Gitiha ECDE centre in Githiga Ward in Githunguri Sub-County.

-Governor Wamatangi is shown the interior of Gitiha ECDE centre by ECDE Chief Officer Dr Mercy Njagi.
+Thigio Model ECDE Centre in Ndeiya Ward.

+Kiambu Governor Dr. Kimani Wamatangi (left) assists an ECDE learner in writing her name on an exercise book after the governor launched the distribution of learning materials to all the county's ECDE centers on January 9, 2025, at the county headne County Government of Kiambu has completed 247 new Early Childhood Development Education (EUDE) centres.
+An additional 62 centres, which are already under construction, are expected to be ready by June.

+The Kiambu Report correspon-

-Governor Wamatangi hands over a dummy key to mark the opening on Kiambu new model ECDE centres.
-The KIAMBU REPORT CORRESPONDENT he county government of Kiambu has officially opened the 109 newly Early constructed Develop-Childhood ment Education centers in the county, even as he announced that another 130 centers were already underway.
-Governor Kimani Wamatangi said the symbolic launch that happened last month at the Gitiha ECDE Centre in Githiga Ward, Githunguri Sub-County, marks a new beginning for a sector that has previously suffered from neglect and lack of Each center, which rivals private academies, features modern classrooms-PP1 LWO and PP2-an office for administrative use, separate ablution blocks for both teachers and learners and a well-equipped play area for children.
-"Research consistently underscores the importance of early childhood education, revealing that a positive first impression of school significantly influences a child's lifelong attitude toward learning.
-Recognizing this, we have prioritized the modernization of ECDE centers immediately after his election, aiming to ensure that the youngest learners begin their educational journey in an an environment that is both nurturing and stimulating," the Governor said.
-He added: "We are constructing new model ECDE centers and renovating existing ones to provide modern facilities akin to those found in private kindergartens.
-Wamatangi said the second phase of the project was already underway, with 130 ECDE centres under construction, and are expected to be ready by Decem- Governor Wamatangi's commitment extends beyond brickand-mortar improvements.
+Governor Kimani Wamatangi, who launched the completed facilities late last year, noted that this marks a new beginning for a sector that has long suffered from neglect and lack of support.

+Each centre, which rivals private academies, features two modern classrooms-PP1 and PP2-an office for administrative use, separate ablution blocks for both teachers and learners and a well-equipped play area for children.

+'Research consistently underscores the importance of early childhood education, revealing that a positive first impression of school significantly influences a child's lifelong attitude toward learning.
+Recognising this, we have prioritized the modernisation of ECDE centres immediately after his election, aiming to ensure that the youngest learners begin their educational iourney in an environment that is both nurturing and stimulating," the Governor said.

+He added: "We are constructing new model ECDE centres and renovating existing ones to provide modern facilities akin to those found in private kindergartens."

+Wamatangi said the third phase the project was already underway, with 62 ECDE centres under construction, and are expected to be ready by June.

+Governor Wamatangi's commitment extends beyond brick and-mortar improvements.

-ne nas aiso impiemented a comprehensive feeding program to keep children in school and enhance their learning experi- Every morning, the children receive a bowl of nutritious uji, complemented by eggs three days a week and a packet of milk.
-This initiative has significantly boosted attendance, with the number of learners increasing : from 32.000 to over 39.000.
+He has also implemented a comprehensive feeding program to keep children in school and enhance their learning experience.

+Every morning, the children receive a bowl of nutritious uji, complemented by eggs three days a week and a packet of milk.
+This initiative has significantly boosted attendance, with the number of learners increasing from 32,000 to over 39,000.

-Research consistently underscores the importance of early childhood education, revealing that a positive first impression of school significantly influences a child's lifelong attitude toward learning.
-Governor Kimani Wamatangi PAGE 6 | THE KIAMBU REPORT County ECDE feeding program boosts pupils' population by 7,000 By SPECIAL CORRESPONDENT he Kiambu County Government has been implementing a feeding program in all public Early Childhood Development Education (ECDE) centres, dramatically increasing enrolment.
+County ECDE feeding program boosts pupils' population by 7, 000 he Kiambu County Government has been implementing a feeding program in all public Early Childhood Development Education (ECDE) centres, dramatically increasing enrolment.

+By Special correspondent

 According to Governor Kimani Wamatangi, the comprehensive feeding program, which aims to keep children in school and improve their nutritional standards, has increased the number of learners from 32,000 to 39,000.

 As part of the program, children receive a nutritious bowl of fortified porridge every morning, along with eggs three days a week and a packet of milk every Thursday.

 "ECDE plays a critical role in laying a strong foundation for future academic success.
 Research shows that the experiences and skills gained during these early years form the bedrock of a child's cognitive, emotional, and social development.
 That is why we are supporting this sector," says Wamatangi.

-The Governor has emphasised that the feeding program is free for all children attending Kiambu ECDE centers In support of local women entrepreneurs, the Governor has highlighted that the county government has supplied improved Kienyeji chicks to enable women to become suppliers of eggs to the ECDE centres.
+The Governor has emphasised that the feeding program is free for all children attending Kiambu ECDE centers.

+In support of local women entrepreneurs, the Governor has highlighted that the county government has supplied improved Kienyeji chicks to enable women to become suppliers of eggs to the ECDE centres.

 "We have provided women with improved Kienyeji chicks, empowering them to raise chickens and supply eggs to our ECDEs.
 Some women are already benefiting from this initiative," he says.

 To strengthen the feeding program further, the Governor has announced plans to begin constructing kitchen facilities in January 2025.